bgctw/MTKHelpers.jl/docs/src/concrete_parupdater.md

 the type-stable variant.

 ```@example doc
-# get a conrete-type version of the ProblemParSetter and pass it
+# get a concrete-type version of the ProblemParSetter and pass it
 # through a function barrier to a closure (function within let)
 get_fopt = (puc=get_concrete(pu)) -> let puc=puc
     (prob) -> begin